marios-code-path/scala-finagle/lean/README.md

 Finagle allows us to define our listening [Server](https://twitter.github.io/finagle/docs/com/twitter/finagle/server/index.html) with the same `Req` / `Res` types we defined in our Service.
 Finagle comes pre-packaged with a couple protocol-specific servers that we could use to harness our Service's functionality.
 We will observe Finagle [Http](https://twitter.github.io/finagle/guide/Quickstart.html) server capabilities, and use it to expose our Service.

 In this example, our Server will not not know about routing specifics.
 Of course this means that as configured, our server will respond to all HTTP URI's on port 8080.
 This may make sense in a proxy-routed service environment.
-Of course, this is a very lean example, and as such we'll take no turns in standing up a simple listening HTTP server.
+Of course, this is a very lean example, and as such we'll take no corners in standing up a simple listening HTTP server.

 ```scala
 package example